-Bearing in mind everything that has been said about the forms of violence and abuse, i.e. inhumane and inhumane treatment of women before, during and after childbirth, bearing in mind that the research from 2022 identified as many as 16 forms of obstetric violence, that medical treatments are not rarely applied in such a way that female patients are exposed to additional suffering and pain, that it is not a rare case that doctors who start labor leave the patient because of some other (more important to them) obligations and that the question of how much the doctor who continues the labor is actually familiar with the health condition of the woman in labor should really be pointed out that obstetric violence is not an individual problem, that the bad treatment of a health worker in a gynecological-obstetrical institution is not only a problem of an individually named woman giving birth who told her experience, but attention should be paid to making the public aware that silence and tacit approval of inhumane treatment towards anyone, and especially towards women in their most vulnerable phase of life, it will not solve the problem.
-Let's remind that the Law on Patients' Rights [3] stipulates that the exercise of patient rights is based on the partnership of the patient as a recipient of health services and a health worker, that is, a health associate as a provider of health services.
-Partnership implies mutual trust and respect between the patient and the healthcare worker, i.e. the healthcare associate at all levels of healthcare, as well as the rights and duties of partners in that relationship.
+Considering the various forms of violence and abuse, including inhumane treatment of women before, during, and after childbirth, it is important to emphasize several critical points.
+Research from 2022 identified 16 distinct forms of obstetric violence, with medical procedures often performed in ways that cause unnecessary suffering and pain.
+It is not uncommon for doctors to leave a patient in labor for other, seemingly more pressing obligations, raising concerns about how well the next doctor is informed about the patient's condition.
+Obstetric violence is not an isolated issue.
+Poor treatment by healthcare workers in gynecological-obstetrical institutions extends beyond the experiences of individual women who share their stories.
+Public awareness must be raised to address this systemic problem, as silence and tacit approval of inhumane treatment, especially towards women in their most vulnerable moments, will not lead to meaningful change.
+Let us be reminded that the Law on Patients' Rights [3] stipulates that the exercise of patient rights is based on the partnership of the patient as a recipient of health services and a health worker, that is, a health associate as a provider of health services.
+The partnership implies mutual trust and respect between the patient and the healthcare worker, i.e., the healthcare associate at all levels of healthcare, as well as the rights and duties of partners in that relationship.
 This law foresees a whole set of rights that patients enjoy, among which are: the right to access to health care, the right to information, the right to the quality of health service provision, the right to patient safety, the right to information, the right to free choice, the right to other professional opinion, right to consent, and other rights.